-All timesheets must be completed correctly, legibly and be signed by the client or representative and the employee at the time of services.
+All time entries must be completed correctly and approved by the client or representative and the employee at the time of services.
 Remember the following:

-- 1. By signing the timesheet, the client or representative is confirming that the employee has actually worked the hours. - 2.
-The timesheet cannot be signed before hours are worked. - 3.
-An employee can only submit a timesheet that includes hours actually worked during the payroll period.
-Submission of a timesheet for hours not worked is fraud and evidence of fraud will be submitted to the Utilization and Surveillance Unit.
-The client or representative will be held accountable if they sign fraudulent timesheets.
+- 1. By approving the shift, the client or representative is confirming that the employee has actually worked the hours. - 2.
+An employee can only submit a time entry that includes hours actually worked during the payroll period.
+Submission of time for hours not worked is fraud and evidence of fraud will be submitted to the Utilization and Surveillance Unit.
+The client or representative will be held accountable if they approved fraudulent time.